fabioueno/sandbox/books/the-rust-programming-language/chapter-12/notes.md

 ## Reading a File

+General ideas:
+- The function `std::fs::read_to_string` takes a file path and returns an `std::io::Result<String>` with the file's contents.

 ## Refactoring to Improve Modularity and Error Handling

 ## Developing the Library's Functionality with Test-Driven Development